intel/cloud-client-ai-service-framework/doc/src/part11/README.md

 ### 11.3.3 C++ APIs for Different backend Engines (Version 1) {#11.3.3}

 This set of C++ APIs(version 1) are the superset of the set of C++ APIs for Openvino backend engines (version 0).
-The difference between two versions is that version 1 supports different inference engines, such as Openvino, Pytorch, Onnx, and Tensorflow.
+The difference between two versions is that version 1 supports different inference engines, such as Openvino, Pytorch, Onnx, PaddlePaddle and Tensorflow.
 You can use APIs in version 1 to do the same things as APIs in version0.

 C++ APIs of version 1 are "standard" c++ APIs.
 In the future, some of the APIs in version 0 will be obselete.
 I encourage you to try to use C++ APIs in version 1.